michael-conway/irods_client_nfsrods/README.md

 ### Requirements
 - Docker (as of this writing, v18.09.0)
-- Kerberos principal for the iRODS service account (e.g. rods)
 - Bash Automated Testing System (Bats)

 ### Building the Docker image